-should be consideration of whether there are any less restrictive and reasonably available ways to achieve the purpose.21 Due to the existence and use of PCOs as a mechanism to achieve permanency and stability for children in the child protection system without severing relationships with family and community, it is our submission that no change should be made to section 5BA of the Child Protection Act 1999.
+to section 5BA of the Child Protection Act 1999.
 In this regard we also recognise the relevant provisions of the United Nations Declaration on the Rights of Indigenous Peoples and the United Nations Convention on the Rights of the Child.

 We note the compatibility statement in relation to the Bill.
 However, there is no mechanism for self-determination by Aboriginal and Torres Strait Islander organisations to consider the appropriateness of adoption for Aboriginal and Torres Strait Islander children that would be consistent with self-determination.
-In our view, simply moving the order of priorities for Aboriginal and Torres Strait Islander children that 1999 is insufficient and risks re-imposing past traumas experienced by stolen generations.
+In our view, simply moving the order of priorities for Aboriginal and Torres Strait Islander children in section 5BA of the Child Protection Act 1999 is insufficient and risks re-imposing past traumas experienced by stolen generations.

-Seventh, we acknowledge that this proposed amendment is a recommendation of Deputy State Coroner Bentley following the inquest into the death of Mason Jet Lee,22 which relied upon recommendation 7.4 from the Queensland Child Protection Commission of Inquiry.23 This recommendation stated that the Department of Communities, Child Safety and Disability Services routinely consider and pursue adoption (particularly for children aged under 3 years) in cases where reunification is no longer a feasible case-plan goal.
+Seventh, we acknowledge that this proposed amendment is a recommendation of Deputy State Coroner Bentley following the inquest into the death of Mason Jet Lee, which relied upon recommendation 7.4 from the Queensland Child Protection Commission of Inquiry.
+This recommendation stated that the Department of Communities, Child Safety and Disability Services routinely consider and pursue adoption (particularly for children aged under 3 years) in cases where reunification is no longer a feasible case-plan goal.
 As stated earlier, Aboriginal and Torres Strait Islander children are over-represented in the child protection system.
-We are concerned that the inquest into the death of Mason Jet Lee,24 recommended adoption in a case where Mason was never placed in out-of-home-care and was not an Aboriginal or Torres Strait Islander child.
+While the inquest into the death of Mason Jet Lee, recommended adoption, Mason was never placed in out-of-home-care and was not an Aboriginal or Torres Strait Islander child.

-The supporting rationale for adoption was that it is a method of removing children from the system.25 The Society considers this requires further consideration before reliance can be placed on this Coroner's recommendation.
+The supporting rationale for adoption was that it is a method of removing children from the system.
+The Society considers this requires further consideration before reliance can be placed on this Coroner's recommendation.
 In this regard, the Society notes the overrepresentation of children and young people on children protection orders who are subject of Departmental notifications in the youth justice system.
-This was highlighted in the Report on Youth Justice by Bob Atkinson, which noted that 51% of children in the youth justice have had some involvement with Child Protection.26 In our view, the more appropriate strategy is to take measures to address the systemic issues surrounding the placement of children in out-of-home-care.
+This was highlighted in the Report on Youth Justice by Bob Atkinson, which noted that 51 % of children in the youth justice have had some involvement with Child Protection.
+In our view, the more appropriate strategy is to take measures to address the systemic issues surrounding the placement of children in out-of home-care.

 Finally, we note the Charter of rights for children in care set out in schedule 1 of the Child Protection Act 1999.
-The Charter recognises that the State has responsibilities for a child in need of protection who is in the custody or under the guardianship of the chief executive under https://www.courts.gld.gov.au/ data/assets/pdf file/0004/636196/cc-ar-2018-2019.pdf, page 1.
+The Charter recognises that the State has responsibilities for a child in need of protection who is in the custody or under the guardianship of the chief executive under the Act and establishes an extensive list of rights for children and young people in the child protection system.
+The Society has received reports that there has been inconsistent and insufficient compliance with the Charter of rights in practice.
+Due to issues of funding and resourcing and the increasing demand placed on child safety services, the Society is